 Further exacerbating the situation is the highly complex nature of procurement in the State of Hawaii.
 While the statutes provide an organization and structure for the execution of procurement that is similar to other states, the additional layers of procurement policy - Hawaii Administrative Rules (HAR), Procurement Circulars, and Procurement Directives - make the ability to reconcile and execute processes in ways that are both compliant and effective extremely challenging without highly professionalized staff.
-The resources available to perform procurements in the current model do not adequately synthesize the processes in such a way as to make the execution of procurement Policy Board (PPB), which could help to simplify and harmonize these policies, has not met since May 2019 due to a lack of quorum.
+The resources available to perform procurements in the current model do not adequately synthesize the processes in such a way as to make the execution of procurements clear, concise, and repeatable.
+Of additional note is the fact that the policy-setting entity, the Procurement Policy Board (PPB), which could help to simplify and harmonize these policies, has not met since May 2019 due to a lack of quorum.
 This has since been addressed with Act 273, SLH 2022, and the PPB's newly appointed members will begin meeting early 2023 to address some of these concerns.